Recon-Fuzz/recon-docs/src/bootcamp/bootcamp_day_1.md

 }
 ```

-This is the key insight of using the Chimera Framework: if your project compiles in Foundry, it will work in any of the above mentioned tools automatically.
+This gives us one of the primary benefits of using the Chimera Framework: if your project compiles in Foundry, it will work in any of the above mentioned tools automatically.

-## Running Medusa and Coverage Analysis
+## Running Your First Fuzzing Campaign

 At this point, we've achieved compilation and our next step will simply be to figure out how far this allows the fuzzer to get in terms of line coverage over our contract of interest.